Artificial intelligence: The future of visual surveillance

 That doesn’t mean you lose the rest of your video coverage.
 The data that matters to you is prioritised.
 All of your visual data is collected in one place, the cloud, and is ready for analysis whenever you need it.
 With Vodafone’s Digital Buildings, you don’t need to replace all your existing legacy systems and CCTV cameras — you can revitalise them.

 It’s time to prepare for the future of visual surveillance.
-Find out more about how Vodafone’s Digital Buildings could help you improve security and transform your business in our brochure.
+Find out more about how Vodafone for Business’s Digital Buildings could help you improve security and transform your business in our brochure.